quellatalo/TheHands/README.md

 # TheHands

 This TheHands library provides methods to send Windows Inputs such as Mouse inputs and Keyboard inputs.
-A part of alternative tools to [sikulix](http://sikulix.com/).

 _This library was built and tested on Windows 10 (64bit) with .NET Framework 4.5._